Cross Country Wireless APRS Messenger Lite program

 Version v1.05 has some additional buttons for setting up the Bluetooth module and a minor bug fix.

 Version v1.04 has the facility to change baud rate so that it can be used with all versions of the APRS TNC Digi Tracker including the new Bluetooth version that runs at 38.4 kb.
 It also has extra buttons to access all items in the Digi Tracker firmware and programming files for the Bluetooth device.

 Version 1.02 has the facility to work with the AX25-SCS DSP TNC program so that it can be used without a hardware TNC as a very simple to set up Igate or it can be used with a hardware TNC and two receivers to send two APRS traffic streams to the APRS-IS.
 For example local APRS and APRS from the International Space Station or HF and VHF APRS This version will run on all versions of Windows and uses minimal CPU resources so will run well on older PC's.

 APRS Messenger Lite has also been tested running on Linux on Ubuntu 10.04 running on Wine.

 A Windows installer for the AX25-SCS DSP TNC program can be downloaded here.
 This will allow the installation of AX25-SCS and the drivers needed for Windows PCs.

 Although the program is designed to promote the new USB version of our APRS TNC Digi Tracker it will work with other serial TNC's.

 The APRS Messenger Lite Help file can be downloaded here.

-How to use...Open the program, select the Comm port that the serial TNC or APRS TNC Digi Tracker is connected to.
+How to use...Open the program, select the baud rate then select the Comm port that the serial TNC or APRS TNC Digi Tracker is connected to.